The Difference Between a Loss Adjuster & a Loss Assessor

 Of course, we would like to think our insurance company will be more than happy to give us the maximum we are entitled to – but why would they want to do that?
 Like all businesses, insurance companies are money minded, and they will do their best to give away as little as possible.
 It only takes a moment to realise that those adverts, inviting us to save money on our insurance premiums, must have a flipside when it comes to the policy actually paying out.

 What’s more, they deal with insurance claims on a daily basis, and employ experts who know exactly how to trim down the amounts the company pays.
 You, on the other hand, probably have very little experience of dealing with insurance claims, and equally little knowledge of exactly how much you are entitled to.
 Insurance companies exploit this advantage to ensure that, when a claim is made, they look to pay the bare minimum.
+What the claimant needs is someone working on their behalf.
+An insurance loss assessor.
+So, what are the differences?

 The Loss Adjuster